pianoyeg94/go-runtime-inside-out/netpoller/netpoller.md

    so that no additional sys calls should be made each time the mode is requested to be switched.

-   Stores a nil pointer instead of a read/write (depending on the mode specified) goroutine blocked on this particular fd (if any).
+   Stores a nil pointer in the read/write (rg/wg) fields (depending on the mode specified) instead of a particular goroutine blocked on this particular fd (if any).
    This signifies that no goroutine is currently using this pollDesc to read/write.
    But it may so after resetting the mode.